 Lift out the lettuce, beans and bacon with a draining spoon and place on a serving dish.
 If there is more than a ladleful of liquid in the pan then turn up the heat and boil furiously to reduce it a little; check the seasoning then pour over the lettuce.

-The Herefordshire Food Links network is co-ordinated by the Bulmer Foundation and is part-financed by the European Union (EAGGF) and DEFRA through the Herefordshire Rivers LEADER+ programme.
+The Herefordshire Food Links network is co-ordinated by the Brightspace Foundation and is part-financed by the European Union (EAGGF) and DEFRA through the Herefordshire Rivers LEADER+ programme.